poornimadixitt/Project2/project2/README.md

 # New project
-This project is from local machine.
+This project is from local machine...